abdel-rahmandev/FAQ-Accordion-Card/README.md

 - HTML5
 - CSS3
+- JavaScript

 ### Continued development

 I will work on making more Frontend Mentor projects.

 ## Author